Sherman5A/usw-pop-coursework-2/report/writing/report.md

 ```

 In a broad integration test, the process of creating a customer and booking the customer on a holiday
 and that integration between these two concepts could be tested.
-Alternatively, APIs that are external
+Alternatively, APIs that are
-to Valley Cruise's network such as potential flight tracking APIs would be included in broad tests
+external to Valley Cruise's network such as potential flight tracking APIs would be included in broad
-due to a lack of control over them.
+tests due to a lack of control over them.

+## Contract Testing

+![Contract testing [@martin-fowler-contract-test]](images/contract-testing.png){width=75%}

+Integration testing is very effective when the tester controls the external services.
+However, speed
+and reliability decreases when tests occur between internal external, remote services.
+The external
+service can be slow, update with breaking changes, or have downtime.
+These are very undesirable in a
+test.
+To solve this issue, a test double is created through stubbing the remote service; this is when
+the class is emulated by the test software, returning predefined information when called.
+However, it
+is important that the test double is accurate to the remote service otherwise the developer will not
+be aware of when changes need to made to code to reflect the service's changes.
+Therefore, contract
+test's are used.
+Martin Fowler [-@martin-fowler-contract-test] describes them as tests that, 'check
+all the calls against your test doubles return the same results as a call to the external service
+world'.
+Failures in the contact tests should alert a developer to look at the codebase and the
+external service to check they still integrate well.
+The test double should then be updated
+accordingly.
+Within the Valley Cruises service, potential uses of the contract test would be
+interacting with plane tracking APIs, postcode APIs for customer registration, and interacting with
+civil aviation authorities for pilot licencing.

 ## End to end testing